pikepdf/pikepdf/docs/api/models.rst

     Describes an annotation in a PDF, such as a comment, underline, copy editing marks, interactive widgets, redactions, 3D objects, sound and video clips.

-    See the PDF reference manual section 12.5.6 for the full list of annotation types and definition of terminology.
+    See the |pdfrm| section 12.5.6 for the full list of annotation types and definition of terminology.

     .. versionadded:: 2.12